Ramy-Nour/Uptown-FS/README.md

 4) Keep instructions accurate for both local Docker and Codespaces.
 5) Do not remove existing notes; append and refine.
 6) Prefix every new bullet in “Recent Fixes and Changes” with a timestamp in the form [YYYY-MM-DD HH:MM] (UTC).
+7) When fixing bugs or changing behavior, prioritize root-cause fixes that affect future flows.
+Do not add retroactive data fixes or one-off data migrations unless explicitly requested by the human owner; the system is still in the design phase and existing test data is not considered production.

 Checklist before finishing any task:
 - [ ] Code builds and runs locally (docker compose up -d) or in Codespaces